-When situations challenge what is my response?
-What does my reaction indicate about the
+When situations challenge our plans and test our temperament what is my response?
+What does my reaction indicate about the level of change

 1/.
 Divine expressions of God’s person and presence